List of Companies with bonds that meet the Riksbank’s criteria

 The Riksbank’s purchases of corporate bonds are justified in terms of monetary policy and they will be designed in a way that ensures a broad impact on the Swedish corporate bond market and thereby on companies’ credit supply.
 The Riksbank applies objective criteria that take into account the principle of equal treatment of both counterparties and companies.
 The Riksbank will therefore endeavour to build up a portfolio over time that proportionately reflects the total volume of bonds covered by the Riksbank’s purchases.

-The Riksbank designs its purchases on the basis of market neutrality and equal treatment, but it is not certain that the Riksbank will purchase bonds issued by all of the companies on the list.
-The Riksbank's actual purchases will depend, among other factors, on the available supply, pricing of bonds on the market and of the internal assessments mentioned above.
+The Riksbank therefore bases its purchases on the principles of market neutrality and equal treatment, but the actual purchases will be dependent on aspects such as available supply and the pricing of bonds on the market, as well as on the abovementioned internal assessments.